Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: The conundrum for nonclassical causal inference

 \subsubsection{Verifying the statistical independence of an inaccessible variable}

-Now, we will describe a verification protocol for checking the validity of Eq.~\eqref{eq_CXY} in the proposed quantum realization of violations of LF inequalities mentioned in Sec.~\ref{sec_LFscenario}, where Alice sometimes reverses Charlie's measurement.
-This verification protocol requires the runs of quantum LF experiments to be executed simultaneously, i.e., in a parallel instead of sequential fashion; this is done with multiple Charlies.
-The protocol also involves another agent, Veronika\footnote{Besides the fact that `vero' means `true', the name of the verifier is a tribute to Veronika Baumann who pointed out that the verifier in our verification protocol can send out a verification result that needs not be erased afterwards, which is inspired by Deutsch's protocol for Wigner's friend~\cite{deutschQuantum1985} and her own work~\cite{baumann2019wigners}.} the verifier.
-She receives the necessary data to verify that Eq.~\eqref{eq_CXY} is satisfied and communicates the verification result to the rest of the world, \emph{without} communicating any of the individual values of Charlie's outcome.
-In general, Veronika will get entangled with the Charlies in this process; the verification result received by the world, on the other hand, can be separable from Veronika and the Charlies.
-Alice, who is assumed to have quantum control over all the Charlies and Veronika, subsequently unwinds the entanglement between them so that afterwards, she can either directly access the outcome of a Charlie's measurement (if $x=1$) or further unwind the entanglement between a Charlie and his system (if $x\neq 1$).
-Then, Alice and Bob can proceed with the quantum protocol for violating LF inequalities, while the verification result sent out by Veronika is still publicly accessible.
+Now, we will describe two different verification protocols for checking the validity of Eq.~\eqref{eq_CXY}, i.e., ${P(c|xy)=P(c)}$, in the proposed quantum realization of violations of LF inequalities mentioned in Sec.~\ref{sec_LFscenario}, where Alice sometimes reverses Charlie's measurement.
+Note that the correctness of our No Fine-Tuning no-go results does not rely on these verification protocols, but the latter provide a motivation from an operational perspective for having $P(c|xy)=P(c)$ in the causal models for the minimal LF scenario even when this independence relation may not be publicly observable.

+These verification protocols require the runs of quantum LF experiments to be executed simultaneously, i.e., in a parallel instead of sequential fashion, with multiple Charlies.
+They also involve another agent, Veronika\footnote{Besides the fact that \enquote{vero} means \enquote{true}, the name of the verifier is a tribute to Veronika Baumann, who pointed out that the verifier in our verification protocols can send out a verification result that needs not be erased afterward, which is inspired by Deutsch's protocol for Wigner's friend~\cite{deutschQuantum1985} and her work~\cite{baumann2019wigners,baumann2023observers}.} the verifier.
+She receives the necessary data to verify that Eq.~\eqref{eq_CXY} is satisfied and communicates the verification result to the rest of the world, \emph{without} communicating any of the individual values of the Charlies' outcomes.